ibexa/documentation-user/docs/content_management/work_with_forms.md

 ![Build form](img/build_form.png)

 4\.
 Drag (A) or click (B) on the type from the form fields toolbar.
-To create more complicated and detailed form, you can use more than one form Field Type.
+To create more complicated and detailed form, you can use more than one form field type.

 ![Drag form fields](img/drag_form_fields.png)